Installing Kubeflow

 You can install Kubeflow using one of these methods:

 These projects are a quick and easy method to get started with the Kubeflow.
-They provide flexibility to users who may not require the capabilities of a full Kubeflow AI reference platform.
+They provide flexibility to users who may not require the capabilities of a full Kubeflow distribution.

-You can use one of the following methods to install the Kubeflow AI reference platform and get the full suite of Kubeflow projects bundled together with additional tools.
+You can use one of the following methods to install the Kubeflow Distributions.

 Packaged Distributions